Codecademy/docs/content/general/concepts/algorithm/terms/counting-sort/counting-sort.md

 1. Find the maximum value:

 - Iterate through the input array `data` to find the largest element `max`.
-  - This determines the range of values we need to count.
+  - This determines the range of values needed to be counted.

 2. Create the count array:

 - Initialize a new array `count` with a `max + 1` size to hold each value's frequency.
-    - The size is `max + 1` so that we can include the `max` element.
+    - The size is `max + 1` so that the `max` element is accounted for.
 - Set all elements in `count` to _0_ initially.

 3. Count the occurrences: